PayneLabs/camaleon-docker/README.md

 ### Prerequisites

 You'll need a machine running Docker and Docker Compose with Rails 5.
-I build this project on an Ubuntu 16.04 machine, but it is possible to run this project from Windows and Mac as well, provided you have a VM environment configured that can run docker.
+I built this project on an Ubuntu 16.04 machine, but it is possible to run this project from Mac and Windows as well, provided you have a VM environment configured that can run docker.

 ### Installing Locally

-If you don't want to build from scratch or follow this like a tutorial (see below for steps on how to recreate this repo), then simply clone this repository and run these commands:

 ```
 docker-compose up -d db #Start up the database container